How Do REITs Make Money?

 • Private REITs

 The most common type of REIT is the equity REIT; this is generally traded on public stock exchanges, but any of the above allows investors access to portfolios.
-This is done by offering shares to investors, either on public exchanges or privately through registered brokers or representatives.
-Once capital is pooled, it goes to the investment of certain property types.
-The main benefit of REITs is that they give investors the opportunity to invest in commercial-sized real estate portfolios.
+This is done by offering investors shares on public exchanges or privately through registered brokers or representatives.
+Once capital is pooled, it is invested in certain property types.
+The main benefit of REITs is that they give investors the opportunity to invest in commercial-grade real estate portfolios.

 Whether they operate publicly or privately, REITs must adhere to certain rules: